BigPigKing/Adversarial_Data_Boost/README.md

 cp model_configs/sst2_model_config.json model_config.json
 ```

-### 2. Training the baseline text-model from scratch
+### 2. Training the Baseline Text-model from Scratch

 To commit an adversarial training, we need to first train an text model from scratch with clean data.